elsemeow/vite-mpa-starter/README.md

 ### Dev server

-- Quite rarely there are problems when TailwindCSS parses its classes in `.html` and `.js` files, to solve this problem, just restart the dev server;
+- Quite rarely there are problems when TailwindCSS parses its classes in `.html` files, to solve this problem, just restart the dev server;

 - When adding new Handlebars variables or pages to `/views.config.js`, restart the dev server, otherwise they may not work properly.